dpapathanasiou/recipes/README.md

 # About

-This is a collection of recipes in [json format](http://json.org/) generated using the [recipebook](https://github.com/dpapathanasiou/recipebook) application
+This is a collection of cooking recipes in [json format](http://json.org/) generated using the [recipebook](https://github.com/dpapathanasiou/recipebook) application

 ## Contribute